 This was a renaissance when the "dark ages" were cast aside.
 (Federation historians used the term "dark age" for the previous 500 years, just as earlier historians did in Europe on Old Earth).

 The Early Federation This was a mostly peaceful period of redevelopment in Solsys, with some interstellar exploration.
 Most sophonts joined the new organization, but there were still clades and races and biosphere-states that refused to be a part of the Federation.

-The assimilation of the countless millions of human refugees that resulted from the Great Expulsion - some inhabiting the hulks of the old O'Neill orbitals, others in biospheres scattered throughout the solar system - caused serious problems for the Federation.
+The assimilation of the countless millions descended from human refugees that in the Great Expulsion — some inhabiting the hulks of the old O'Neill orbitals, others in biospheres scattered throughout the solar system &mdash caused serious problems for the Federation.
 Some of these groups were militantly anti-AI, and refused to have anything to do with the pro-AI Federation.